youxizhang1/slitnet/README.md

 python apply.py  --config custom_config.yml
 ```

-The commands above will operate on default configs , from which five steps of model optimization could be achieved.
+The commands above will operate on default configs, from which five steps of model optimization could be achieved.

-Step 1 : Generating synthetic data
+Step 1 : Generation of synthetic data

-Step 2 : Training on synthetic data
+Step 2 : Training of a model on synthetic data

-Step 3 : Evaluating on synthetic data and experimental data ( Polystyrene )
+Step 3 : Testing on synthetic data and/or experimental data (e.g., polystyrene)

-Step 4 : Transfer learning on biochemicals
+Step 4 : Transfer learning using experimental low and high resolution Raman spectra to improve performance

-Step 5 : Evaluating on experimental data ( Polystyrene , compounds of Urea and L-Arginine , compounds of Stearic acid, Glycine and L-Methionine )
+Step 5 : Evaluation of model on experimental data (e.g., polystyrene, compounds of Urea and L-Arginine, compounds of Stearic acid, Glycine and L-Methionine)

 ## Data

-Synthetic Training
+Synthetic training data (pair of low and high resolution spectra)

-Experimental Testing (Polystyrene)
+Experimental data for testing [i.e., polystyrene] (pair of low and high resolution spectra)

-Synthetic Testing
+Synthetic testing data (pair of low and high resolution spectra)

-Transfer Learning
+Experimental data for transfer learning (pair of low and high resolution spectra)

-Testing on biochemical compounds
+Experimental data for testing (pair of low and high resolution spectra)

 ## Environment
-spectrai was implemented and tested in Python 3.8.10 using PyTorch 2.1.0 on a desktop computer with a Core i7-8700 CPU at 3.2 GHz (Intel), 64 GB of RAM, and a Titan V GPU (NVIDIA), running Windows 10 (Microsoft). spectrai has not yet been extensively tested in other environments (it's on our to do list).
+SlitNET was developed using SpectrAI and was implemented and tested in Python 3.8.10 using PyTorch 2.1.0 on a desktop computer with a Core i7-8700 CPU at 3.2 GHz (Intel), 64 GB of RAM, and a Titan V GPU (NVIDIA), running Windows 10 (Microsoft).
+SpectrAI has not yet been extensively tested in other environments (it's on our to do list).